jkomoros/random-note-plus-plus/README.md

 It defaults to the root folder.
 You can change it by going to `Random in folder` in Plugin Options section of settings, setting to, for example, `daily` to only select random notes in the `daily` folder.

-Go to Hotkeys and assign `Random in folder: Random Note in Folder` to a hotkey.
+Go to Hotkeys and assign `Random in folder: Open random note in configured folder` to a hotkey.
 (You can also trigger it via the command palette).